-The trick with hors d'oeuvres is to design a menu that has broad appeal, is appetizing, and leaves guests with energy to party.
-Besides hors d'oeuvres, having one or two stations with guacamole and chips and baked brie, not only helps discourage people from jumping the waiters as they come out of the kitchen door but also provides a natural gathering spot.
+The trick with hors d’oeuvres is to design a menu that has broad appeal, is appetizing, and leaves guests with energy to party.
+Besides hors d’oeuvres, having one or two stations with guacamole, chips, and baked brie, not only helps discourage people from jumping the waiters as they come out of the kitchen door, but also provides natural gathering spots.

-Passed hors d'oeuvres are usually priced per piece or included in the meal package.
+Passed hors d’oeuvres are usually priced per piece or included in the meal package.
+Between eight and ten pieces per person is ample for a one hour cocktail reception.
 For a raw bar, carving station, or pasta assortment, you will most likely be charged per head.
-Between 8 and 10 pieces per person is ample for a one-hour cocktail reception

 Here are a few popular options for the dining service of the wedding reception: